How to develop a mental model for thinking about security in Web Apps

 - Minimize attack surface area: With every new feature comes new risks to an application.
 You should aim to reduce the overall risk in a web application.
 To minimize the risk that a new feature brings into an application, ask ‘Thinking evil’ questions and do a thorough security check before implementing the feature.

 - Don’t trust third-party services: This speaks for itself.
 Use third-party tools and services that have a lot of eyes on them.
 All third-party tools should be checked for security vulnerabilities.
 Tools should be updated regularly and please pay attention to GitHub Security Advisories and take recommended actions.
 Automate the process of checking third-party tools by using tools like Snyk in your CI/CD pipeline.

 - Fail Securely: When a process fails, credentials or data sent by a user should not be revealed in the error messages sent to a service or user to avoid security vulnerabilities like reflected XSS.
 Essentially, error messages should not be too revealing.
 For example, a failed authentication error message like ‘username or password is not correct’ is much better than ‘username is not correct’ or ‘password is not correct’, which are too revealing.

 In conclusion, it’s not enough to claim ignorance about applying the best security practices when building applications anymore.
-Building a security-first mindset is even important now, more than ever before.
-As we design more applications, let’s endeavor to create architecture documents that contain security discussion in each and every feature, how the risks are going to be mitigated, avoided, transferred, or ignored, and what was actually done during coding.
+Building a security-first mindset is even more essential now, more than ever before.
+As we design more applications, let’s endeavour to create architecture documents that contain security discussion in each and every feature, how the risks are going to be mitigated, avoided, transferred, or ignored, and what was actually done during coding.